Australia–Canada relations: Reluctant relations: 1886–1939

 Within a year, depression had indeed arrived, and Canadian voters had dismissed Mackenzie King.
 From the opposition benches, he watched the new, Conservative prime minister, R. B. Bennett, embrace suggestions for an imperial trade bloc.
 Enthusiasm for imperial preferences surged through the 1930 Imperial Conference and, before the formal discussions had ended, Canada and Australia had agreed to seek a closer trading arrangement.
 Negotiations were speedy and painless.
-On his way home from London, the Australian minister for markets and transport, Parker John Maloney, stopped in Ottawa to explore the new agreement's main features.
+On his way home from London, the Australian minister for markets and transport, Parker Moloney, stopped in Ottawa to explore the new agreement's main features.
 He and Bennett agreed that it would rest on two principles: first, domestic producers in fields where the two countries were competitors would be given adequate protection; second, "a strong effort should be made by each Dominion to divert to the other goods which it did not produce and was currently importing from foreign countries."

 Under the terms of the 1931 trade agreement, Canada was accorded the benefits of Australia's British preferential tariff on 425 out of the 433 items in the Australian tariff.17 Canada also secured important concessions on timber and agricultural implements.
 In return, Canada extended to Australia the benefits of its own British preferential tariff and increased the margins of preference enjoyed by Australian raisins and currants.
 The agreement's impact on bilateral trade was dramatic but one-sided.
 Between 1931 and 1935, Canadian exports to Australia almost tripled, and Canada's share of the Australian market jumped from 2.3% in 1931 to 5.7% in 1935.
-Not surprisingly, Canada opened a second trade commissioner's office in Australia in 1936.
+Canada opened a second trade commissioner's office in Australia in 1936.

 Australian trade did not fare nearly so well under the new agreement.
 Between 1931 and 1935, Australian exports to Canada increased by less than 50%.
 Some important Australian exports, including butter, meat and canned fruit, actually declined during this period.
 Australia pressed Ottawa to extend the agreement but met with little success.
 Australia's discontent with Canadian trade policy increased sharply when Mackenzie King was re-elected in 1935.
 The depression had strengthened Mackenzie King's traditional opposition to imperial preferences, and he was anxious to seek freer trade with the United States.
 The 1935 Canada–United States trade agreement, which diminished the value of Australia's preference on dried fruit, was hardly calculated to endear Canada to Australian policy-makers, whose devotion to imperial preferences remained undiminished.
 In the spring of 1936, Canada paid the price for its poor reputation in Canberra when Australia unveiled its new "trade diversion policy".
 In an ill-fated effort to secure its markets in Britain and to balance its trade with the United States, Australia proposed drastically limiting its imports.
 Worried that Canada might become an alternate source for restricted American products, Australia included Canada in its program.
 "Here", declared Canada's outraged under-secretary of state for external affairs, "[was] economic nationalism with a vengeance."